macks22/compilers/hw3/README.md

     -   a scope will be represented by a symbol table
         +   a symbol is a string identifier; these serve as hash table keys
         +   the values indexed by symbols are structs
-        +   each struct contains the token and type
+        +   each struct contains the token, type, and value
         +   the underlying table will be a 2D lookup table built on a dynamic 1D array
         +   2 hash tables will be used in addition in order to index into the